web-vision/wv_deepltranslate/Documentation/Administration/AutoTranslatePrefix/Index.rst

 ----

-To make this easy can also be used in the extension Partial.
+To make this easier, you can also use the extension partial.

 ..  code-block:: html